 Regulated entities are allowed to defer certain costs that would otherwise be charged to expense if the regulated entity believes the recovery of the costs is probable.
 We record regulatory assets pursuant to specific orders or by a generic order issued by the ICC.
 Recovery of the deferred costs in future rates is subject to the review and approval of the ICC.
 We assume the risks and benefits of ultimate recovery of these items in future rates.
 If the recovery of the deferred costs, including those referenced below, is not approved by the ICC, the costs would be charged to income in the current period.
 In general, our regulatory assets are recovered over a period of between one to three years.
 The ICC can impose liabilities on a prospective basis for amounts previously collected from customers and for amounts that are expected to be refunded to customers.
 We record these items as regulatory liabilities.
-As of December 31, 2017, our regulatory assets were \$67.0 million, and our regulatory liabilities were \$61.9 million.
+As of December 31, 2017, our regulatory assets were \$856.6 million, and our regulatory liabilities were \$469.3 million.

-Due to the Tax Legislation signed into law in December 2017, we remeasured our deferred taxes and recorded a \$47 million change in our deferred taxes.
+Due to the Tax Legislation signed into law in December 2017, we remeasured our deferred taxes and recorded a \$382 million change in our deferred taxes.
 This change in our deferred taxes represents our estimate of the tax benefit that will be returned to ratepayers through future refunds, bill credits, riders, or reductions to other regulatory assets.
 See Note 11, Income Taxes, and Note 18, Regulatory Environment, for more information.

-We expect to request or have requested recovery of the costs related to the following project discussed in our recent rate proceedings and orders:
+We expect to request or have requested recovery of the costs related to the following projects discussed in our recent or pending rate proceedings, orders, and investigations:

-Prior to the WEC Merger, Integrys initiated an information technology project with the goal of improving the customer experience at its subsidiaries, including us.
+- Prior to the WEC Merger, Integrys initiated an information technology project with the goal of improving the customer experience at its subsidiaries, including us.
 Specifically, the project is expected to provide functional and technological benefits to the billing, call center, and credit collection functions.
 As of December 31, 2017, we had not received any significant disallowances of the costs incurred for this project.
-We will be required to obtain approval for the recovery of additional costs incurred through the completion of this long-term project.
+We will be required to obtain approval for the recovery of additional costs incurred through the completion of this long-term project. - In January 2014, the ICC approved our use of the QIP rider as a recovery mechanism for costs incurred related to investments in QIP.
+This rider is subject to an annual reconciliation whereby costs are reviewed for accuracy and prudency.
+In March 2017, we filed our 2016 reconciliation with the ICC, which, along with the 2015 reconciliation, is still pending.
+In February 2018, we agreed to a settlement of the 2014 reconciliation, which includes a rate base reduction of \$5.4 million and a \$4.7 million refund to ratepayers.
+As of December 31, 2017, there can be no assurance that all costs incurred under the QIP rider during the open reconciliation years will be deemed recoverable by the ICC.

-See Note 18, Regulatory Environment, for more information regarding our recent rate proceedings and orders.
+See Note 18, Regulatory Environment, for more information regarding our recent and pending rate proceedings, orders, and investigations.